-Early next week I will have a new post on North Dakota, which will release July production data in the coming days.
+Early next week we will have a new post on North Dakota, which will release July production data in the coming days.

 Production data is subject to revisions.
 For these presentations, I used data gathered from the sources listed below.